Nolan-Rewega/Vector-Field-Visualizer/README.md

 ### Controls
 Left click + drag: Moves the camera around the field.

 Shift + Left click + drag: Translates the X and Y coordinates.

 Ctrl + Left Click + vertical drag: Translates the Z coordinates.

-Up-Arrow and Down-Arrow: Increase and Decrease vector density respectivly.
+Up-Arrow and Down-Arrow: Increase and Decrease vector density respectively.
 Spacebar: To enter a new field.

 ## Notes: